310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-ah, no. it seems like it will be bought by some company. but that company does not have a very good reputation.
+ah, no. it seems like it will be [bought] by some [company]. but that company does not have a very good [reputation].

-so i became anxious about whether the fish would be taken care of properly or not…
+so i became [anxious] about whether the fish would be [taken care] of properly or not…

-also, they have a business of reselling lands, so what they truly want is this land.
+also, they have a business of [reselling lands], so what they truly want is this [land].

-if they cannot make profit from the aquarium, then there is a chance that they will demolish it.
+if they cannot make profit from the [aquarium], then there is a [chance] that they will demolish it.

-by doing so, they may be able to make something that will bring more revenue.
+by doing so, they may be able to make something that will bring more [revenue].

 but i did not want that.

-so i said selfish things, begging them not to sell it, please don’t…
+so i said [selfish] things, begging them not to sell [it], please don’t…

-that is when i started to advertise for the aquarium, to keep the business going.
+that is when i started to [advertise] for the aquarium, to keep the [business] going.

-like buying the tickets with my own money, and handing them out to people.
+like [buying] the tickets with my own [money], and handing them out to people.
 {% endbubble %}

 {% bubble Souma %}